Wastewater and Stormwater infrastructure in the 2017 ASCE report Card received a D+. This is up from the 2013 report card grade of D.

 The application of infrastructure management planning, asset lifecycle analysis, and from this analysis the development of long-term expenditure projections will assist communities with understanding funding requirements for water and wastewater systems.

-This in-turn will assist communities with discussion regarding how the required funding requirements can be met.
+This in-turn will assist communities with a discussion regarding how the required funding requirements can be met.